Wednesday, July 11th to Friday, July 13th 2018 Kartause Ittingen, Warth (Canton Thurgau)

 A high faculty-to-student ratio will allow participants to optimally benefit from the varied expertise of the faculty.
 There will be ample time for discussions, teamwork, as well as for socializing.

-Please donwload the preliminary program here (PDF, 474 KB)
+Please donwload the final program here (PDF, 474 KB)

 The program is subject to change without notice.